hoko/hoko-docs/_posts/2015-04-08-benefits_one-click-login-android.md

     setContentView(R.layout.auth_token_login_view); // your view ID here

     if (!Hoko.deeplinking().inject(this)) {
-      // Looks like this Activity was not launched from a HOKO deep link
+      // Looks like this Activity was not launched from a HOKO deep link.
-      // fail gracefully or process the auth login action in another way . . .
+      // Fail gracefully or process the auth login action in another way . . .

     } else {